A-Archives-and-Forks/Firefox-UWP-Style/README.md

 ### Acrylic

-Toggle `widget.windows.mica.popups` pref to enable.
+Set `widget.windows.mica.popups` pref to `2` to enable.
+Some Firefox versions might come with it already enabled.

 ### Mica